opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 <!-- parameters END -->

+### Configuring tilejson tiles URL

+Sometimes the requests to OTP come through a proxy which rewrites the request's host and/or path.
+Therefore, the tiles endpoint url in the TileJSON file can be configured to not just be derived from the request's URL seen by OTP by either configuring `basePath` in the router-config.json or by sending in a hardcoded URL in `X-OTP-Tilejson-Url` header in the requests which fetch the TileJSON file.

 ### Extending

 If more generic layers are created for this API, the code should be moved out from the sandbox, into